wangpy/archspee/README.md

 - `SnowboyTrigger` emits trigger ID **`2`** via  **Alexa** hotword -> `GoogleSpeechRecognizer` -> `WitInterpreter` -> `ScriptsIntentHandler`

 Note that the trigger ID is not exclusively bound between each connection:
-- Different triggers can emit same trigger ID.
+- Different `Trigger`s can emit same **trigger ID**.
+  - For example, we can let a trigger ID get emitted by a hotword and also a push button.
+- The same natural text input recognizerd by the same `Recognizer` (in the same **trigger ID**) can be sent to multiple `Interpreter`s.
+  - This makes the separation of NLU apps for different scanarios possible and easy to integrate in the same flow (same **trigger ID**).
-- Intent data from same trigger ID after STT and NLU, it can be processed by multiple handlers at the same time.
+- The intent / entities data from same trigger ID after STT and NLU can be processed by multiple `Handler`s at the same time.
 This enables the possibility to map multiple handlers from the same trigger, but normally each different intent values should be handled by only one of the handlers.
+  - For example, an NLU which generate intents for multiple purposes, we can let multiple handlers receive the same intent / entities data and see if any one of them handles it.

 This gives maximum flexibility to combine modules to build for different multi-purposed scenarios.